cogentcore/core/docs/content/2-widgets/3-collections/forms.md

 core.NewForm(parent).SetStruct(&person{Name: "Go", Age: 35, Precision: 50})
 ```

-You can make a button that pulls up a dialog with a form:
+You can make a button that opens up a dialog with a form:

 ```Go
 type person struct {